glycoaddict/stockpriceupdater/README.md

 }

-function lookupQuote(symbol, url) {
+// LOOK UP THE QUOTE WITH 3 ATTEMPTS function lookupQuote(symbol, url) {

   var options = {
     'method':'GET',
+    // muteHttpExceptions will prevent throwing an error if html errors such as 404 are encountered.
     'muteHttpExceptions': true
   };

   try {
-    for (var n=0;n<3;n++){
+    // Three attempts to load the page for (var n=0;n<3;n++){
       var page = UrlFetchApp.fetch(url,options);
+      // code 200 means successfully loaded.
       if (page.getResponseCode() == 200){
         Logger.log("Attempt " + (n+1))
         break;}